-Let's speak out strongly in favour of religious freedom, says Mike Pompeo in Delhi
+Let's speak out strongly in favour of religious freedom, says US Secretary of State Mike Pompeo

 New Delhi, June 26:US Secretary of State Mike Pompeo on Wednesday called for speaking "strongly" in favour of religious freedom rights and asserted that the world is worse off when they are compromised.